We are Sakis & Rozenn, respectively photographer and travel writer. Together, we are dedicated to show you the Best and Essential of Maldives.

 ( Maldivian language ), often starts around May and reaches its peak around July / August.

 At this period of the year, Maldives weather becomes very versatile and can change in a few minutes.

 The Rainy season is the best period to witness the most spectacular Maldives Sunsets !

 The average minimum temperatures vary little throughout the year and remain stable between 25°C and 28°C. (77˚- 30F˚)

 - Highest sea temperatures : 35°C (95F˚)

 - Lowest sea temperatures : 24°C (75F˚)

-The year 2011 saw a early and powerful rainy season that heavily started in May ( strong winds and rains are usually happening later on ) to extend itself until December.
+However, beautiful September months have been also seen, with a few showers only quickly replaced by a beautiful sun.
+We saw, for example, in the past years, an early and powerful rainy season that heavily started in May ( strong winds and rains are usually happening later on ) to extend itself until December.

 Predicting the weather in the Maldives is like forecasting the weather in Europe or in NYC in the summer ( yes, Maldives climate is also changing ).

 The best idea is not to rely too much on general weather information generally published on the web or in travel brochures.